 IssuerInstant Virtual Number?Popular Cards/Details

-American ExpressYesAlmost all personal and business cards immediately available online/app.
+American ExpressYesAlmost all personal and business cards are immediately available online/app.

-Capital OneYes, select cardsVenture, Venture X, Savor cards commonly available via mobile app immediately after approval.
+Capital OneYes, select cardsVenture, Venture X, Savor cards commonly appear via mobile app immediately after approval.

-CitiYes, select cardsCiti Custom Cash, Citi Double Cash, Citi AA Advantage available online with partial initial credit limit.
+CitiYes, select cardsCiti Custom Cash, Citi Double Cash, Citi AA Advantage are available online with a partial initial credit limit.

-ChaseLimitedSome premium cards offer immediate access occasionally, but not guaranteed.
+ChaseLimitedSome premium cards offer immediate access occasionally, but this is not guaranteed.

-U.S. BankYes, select cardsPremium cards available via app.
+U.S. BankYes, select cardsPremium cards are available via app.

-Apple Card (Goldman Sachs)AlwaysImmediate digital access within Apple Wallet.
+Apple Card (Goldman Sachs)AlwaysYou get immediate digital access within Apple Wallet.

-Bilt (Wells Fargo)YesInstant virtual card available immediately upon approval.
+Bilt (Wells Fargo)YesThe instant virtual card becomes available immediately upon approval.

-FidelityYesVirtual card numbers provided and usable in digital wallets immediately after approval.
+FidelityYesFidelity provides virtual card numbers that work in digital wallets immediately after approval.

-Comenity BankYes, select cardsSome cards provide instant virtual numbers upon approval.
+Comenity BankYes, select cardsSome cards deliver instant virtual numbers upon approval.

 • American Express Platinum & Gold